Lisa Alvarado | Pia Camil | Jeffrey Gibson | Byron Kim | Kameelah Janan Rasheed | Hank Willis Thomas | Naama Tsabar | Cecilia Vicuña

 In the Sky Blue Flag series, Byron Kim attempts a near impossible task: making a flag disappear in the sky.
 In the vein of abstract painting, the work complicates the relationship of image, object and ground, while also deconstructing the symbolism that flags bear, as Jasper Johns had done with his Flags series.

 In Marfa, Kim’s Sky Blue Flag (2020) uses the 4:7 ratio of the Mexican flag rather than the United States’s 4:6 ratio.
-The color is matched to the skies of Ciudad Juárez, Mexico, where the flag was fabricated in collaboration with NI EN MORE, a women’s sewing collective.
+The color is matched to the skies of Ciudad Juárez, Mexico, where the flag was fabricated in collaboration with NI EN MORE, women’s activist and sewing studio.
 The color is achieved using natural indigo dye, which will slowly fade over the duration of the flag’s installation.
 The resulting white flag perhaps signals a challenge to fixed claims of nationhood and territories.

 Previous iterations of Sky Blue Flag include: Sharjah Biennial, Sharjah, U.A.E (2015), Anyang Public Art Project, Anyang, S. Korea (2016), Real DMZ Project, Soi Mountain, S. Korea (2018), and James Cohan Gallery, New York City, U.S.(2018).About NI EN MORE: Founded by artists Lise Bjorne Linnert and Janette Terrazas with human rights activist Veronica Corchado, NI EN MORE is a social innovation project merging political activism, fashion and art.
 Its core mission is to provide a safe environment, fair wages, education and training to women living in vulnerable conditions.